UK/ India Year of Culture 2017

 Ffotogallery (WALES) and Nazar Foundation (INDIA)

-Wanderlust is a year long project during which Ffotogallery and the Nazar Foundation/Delhi Photo Festival will collaborate across a series of photographic residencies and curations.
-New work will be presented on an online platform and will feature in each partner organisation’s respective photography festivals in 2017: Diffusion and Delhi Photography Festival,
+Dreamtigers is a year long project during which Ffotogallery and the Nazar Foundation/Delhi Photo Festival will collaborate across a series of photographic residencies and curations.
+Find out more

 Jess Mathews and Melissa Hinkin (WALES) and CONA Foundation (INDIA)